w3f/polkadot-validator-setup/README.md

 * `SSH_ID_RSA_VALIDATOR`: path to private SSH key you want to use for the validators.

-You can easily create them and add them to your ssh-agent as follows:
+You can easily create and add them to your ssh-agent as follows:

 ```bash
 $ ssh-keygen -f <path>